Associates and eligibility

 Declaring your associates

-To notify the BLA of the addition of an individual or company associate on your registration, view our Update registration details – second-hand dealers and pawnbrokers page.
+Once registered, you must notify the BLA of any change of an individual or company associate on your registration, view Update registration details – second-hand dealers and pawnbrokers.